divfor/atomic_hash/README.md

 # Summary
-atomic hash is a lock-free hash table designed for multiple threads to share cache or data with up to 2^32 items.
-It allows multiple threads to concurrent read/write/delete hash items without locks.
-5M~20M ops/s can be performed in morden computer platform.
+This is a hash table designed with high performance, lock-free and memory-saving.
+Multiple threads can concurrently perform read/write/delete operations up to 10M ops/s in mordern computer platform.
+It supports up to 2^32 hash items with O(1) performance for both of successful and unsuccessful search from the hash table.

 By giving max hash item number and expected collision rate, atomic_hash calculates two load factors and creates array 1 with higer load factor, array 2 with lower load factor, and a small arry 3 to store collision items. memory pool for hash nodes (not for user data) is also designed for both of high performance and memory saving.
-Both of successful and unsuccessful search from the hash table are O(1)

 #Hash Functions
 return 0 for successful operation and non-zero for unsuccessful operation